 Michelle Schmidt, wife of Piano Guys member Jon Schmidt, is a mother to five and author of the book Carried.
 In 2016, Michelle’s life was changed forever when her oldest daughter, Annie Schmidt, went missing in the Columbia River Gorge.
 Even during one of the darkest times in her life, Michelle was able to see the ways the Savior carried her as volunteer searchers later found Annie’s body.
 Michelle and her husband currently reside in Utah.

 Nathan Pacheco is a classically trained tenor who has a passion for reaching out and uplifting people through music.
 In addition to being a television and recording artist, Nathan completed his debut solo tour in 2013.
 He has been featured globally in live performances, including touring the United States, Canada, and Mexico with Yanni.
 Nathan released his first spiritual album, Higher, with Shadow Mountain Records in February 2017.
 His most recent album, My Prayer, was released in 2019.
 It is an invitation to pause a moment in this frantic world and to find deeper spiritual connection and comfort.
-He and his wife and their two boys reside in Nashville, TN.
+He and his wife and their three children reside in Nashville, TN.

 S. Michael Wilcox